wigig-tools/qd-interpreter/README.md

 **It is worth worth mentionning that the Oracle MIMO results are still in beta and needs to be validated versus the ns-3 MIMO implementation.
 The algorithm used for both ns-3 and oracle MIMO BT is inspired from the top K joint SNR described [here](https://arxiv.org/ftp/arxiv/papers/1703/1703.05650.pdf).
 More information about the algorithm can be found in this [article](https://dl.acm.org/doi/abs/10.1145/3460797.3460799).
 However, both (ns-3 and oracle) `top K` algorithm implementations has been performed independently.
 A cross-validation phase will be conducted to investigate the inconsistencies of the results between the oracle mode and ns-3.**

+For more information about MIMO visualization configuration, please refer to section TODO

 ## SU-MIMO
 For SU-MIMO BT results, we will use the scenario `suMimo2x2d3cm`.
 This scenario is made of one AP and one STA.
 Both of them are equipped with 2 PAAs, and each antenna is separated by 3cm along the Y-axis as displayed in the picture below.